-More proof of Livy's lack of damaging censorship can be found by examining another book which Livy "censored."
+"censored."
 Such a work is Following the Equator, published in 1897.
-It was written as a money-maker, and it not particularly good Twain, though it does show a certain spark at times.
+It was written as a money-maker, and is not particularily good Twain, though it does show a certain spark at times.
 Using notes from his 1895 lecture tour around the world, Twain forced the material into this book.
-Its inferiority in quality can be attributed to a variety of causes, primarily the personal tragedy of the death of Twain's daughter Susy, but Livy cannot be blamed for its ineffectiveness.
+Its inferiority in quality can be attributed to a variety of causes, primarily the personal tragedy of Twain's daughter Susy's death, but Livy cannot be blamed for its ineffectiveness.
 However, the quality of the book is not this writer's major concern.
-Following the Equator would be just another littleread Twain book, were it not for one important fact: Livy was its editor.
-The fact set Livy critics to examining the book, in search of evidence to support their "Twain frustrated as an artist by his wife" theory.
+Following the Equator would be just another little-read Twain book, were it not for one important fact: Livy was its editor.
+This fact set Livy critics to examining the book, in search of evidence to support their "Twain frustrated as an artist by his wife" theory.